 In The Little Red Book of Selling, Jeffrey Gitomer says, “If you can make a sale, you can earn a commission.
 If you make a friend, you can earn a fortune.”

 Having couples who are satisfied with your work is good.
-But having clients-turned-friends who are ecstatic about the experience you provided, and who share that with everyone they know?
+But having clients-turned-friends who are ecstatic about the experience you provided and who share that with everyone they know?
 They’re invaluable.
-And not only does it tend to lead to more referrals, but it leads to more ideal referrals.
-People who are already excited to work with you, and who already resonate with the ideals of your brand.
+Not only does it tend to lead to more referrals, but it also leads to more ideal referrals.
+People who are already excited to work with you and who already resonate with the ideals of your brand.

 If you’re interested in this topic, consider checking out “Giftology” by John Ruhlin.
 It’s a quick, worthwhile read!